prajitdas/EBXPrivacy/README.md

 Changes to restrictions may require up to 15 seconds to take effect because of caching.
 Changing internet and storage restrictions requires restarting the application.
 Please note that in many cases pressing *back* within target applications merely moves the application to the background.

 <a name="FAQ12"></a>
-**(12) Does XPrivacy include a firewall?**
+**(12) Does EBXPrivacy include a firewall?**

 You can restrict internet access for any application.
 But if you want to partly enable internet, for example for Wi-Fi only, you will have to use a firewall application, such as [AFWall+](http://forum.xda-developers.com/showthread.php?t=1957231).
-XPrivacy works within Android, and detailed firewall rules can only be applied within the Linux kernel.
+EBXPrivacy works within Android, and detailed firewall rules can only be applied within the Linux kernel.

-The latest versions of XPrivacy allow you to white and black list IP addresses and host names.
+The latest versions of EBXPrivacy allow you to white and black list IP addresses and host names.

 <a name="FAQ13"></a>
 **(13) What does the "Unable to parse package." message mean?**

-This means XPrivacy's apk file is corrupt.
+This means EBXPrivacy's apk file is corrupt.
 Try disabling your popup blocker or downloading using another device.

 <a name="FAQ14"></a>
 **(14) How do I make a logcat?**